vassilijnadarajah/rdp2/README.md

 # Ramer-Douglas-Peucker Algorithm

-This repository contains a high-performance Python library, implemented in Rust, for the Ramer-Douglas-Peucker Algorithm.
+This repository contains a high-performance Python library, implemented in Rust, for the Ramer-Douglas-Peucker algorithm.

 The Ramer–Douglas–Peucker algorithm is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points [[1](https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm)].